19hours/sg-statutes/Accountants Act - AA2004.md

 #### Requirements relating to memorandum and articles of association, and annual reports, of accounting corporations

-26\.

-—(1)  The memorandum and articles of association of an accounting corporation shall at all times comply with all the requirements specified in section 17(3)(a) and (c) and the rules relating thereto\.

-(2)  An accounting corporation shall, within 30 days of the occurrence of —
+26\.—(1)  The memorandum and articles of association of an accounting corporation shall at all times comply with all the requirements specified in section 17(3)(a) and (c) and the rules relating thereto\.(2)  An accounting corporation shall, within 30 days of the occurrence of —

 (a) any amendment to its memorandum or articles of association;